Javascript is not enabled.

 Matt Burkhartt

-But I’ve been an entrepreneur since I can remember — collecting cans to turn back into the store for cash, writing books — and that means sometimes forging ahead into the unknown.
+But I’ve been an entrepreneur since I can remember — collecting cans to turn back to the store for cash, writing books — and sometimes that means forging ahead into the unknown.

 Plus, Dashing is exciting.
 I feel like I’m in a video game — somebody else has the controls and, for the most part, is responsible for where I go.
 I never know what’s coming next, and there’s a thrill in that.

 And it’s voyeurism at its most appropriate.
-I come, invited, to see a snippet of a person’s life — like the skinny twentysomething woman who ordered the bottle of Jose Cuervo, or the young mother who ordered organic snacks.
+I come, invited, to see a snippet of a person’s life, like the skinny 20-something woman who ordered the bottle of Jose Cuervo and the young mother who ordered organic snacks.

 I’ve learned not to make assumptions.
 Such as, there’s no logic to tipping.